modiimedia/arri/languages/ts/ts-schema/README.md

         publishDate: a.timestamp(),
     },
     {
-        id: "Book",
+        id: 'Book',
-        description: "This is a book",
+        description: 'This is a book',
     },
 );
 ```